fbab/cdli-gh.github.io/pages/edit-intro.md

 4. Wait two minutes and check that all is in order

 ## YAML header
 For your doc to work properly, it must have a YAML header.
-You can check out the other docs to use as a model or copy and past this block at the head of your file:
+You can check out the other docs to use as a model or copy and paste this block at the head of your file:

 ```md
 ---